Design a poster

 Plan your workload

-• Define milestones and deadlines for each step of the process:
+• Define milestones and deadlines for each step:

 • Figure preparation, layout, text, abstract, etc.